 Limited outreach for CapTel training may be available in your area.
 Call for details!

-The State Offers Captioned Telephones and Service That Enable the Hard of Hearing to Read Voiced Conversations!
+The state offers Captioned Telephones and services that enable the Hard of Hearing to read voiced conversations!

-On January 1, 2006, Arizona Relay Service, a division of the Arizona Commission for the Deaf and the Hard of Hearing (ACDHH), began providing qualified Arizona residents with the long-awaited Captioned Telephone Relay Services and AzTEDP, another program of ACDHH, offers captioned telephones.
+Arizona Relay Service, a program of the Arizona Commission for the Deaf and the Hard of Hearing (ACDHH), offers qualified Arizona residents access to Captioned Telephone Relay Services and AzTEDP, another program of ACDHH, offers captioned telephones.
 These phones enable users to read word-for-word, voiced phone conversations in real time with a slight caption delay, such as the captions on television are slightly delayed.

 Using your current phone line, in order for a captioned telephone user to receive captions on a voiced incoming call, the person calling must first dial the Captioned Telephone Relay Service toll free number at 1-877-243-2823.
 The caller will hear a recording which prompts them to “enter the number of the Captel user…. “.
 The captioned telephone user answers the phone by simply picking up the handset.
-Long distance carrier of choice information is also provided on the recording.
 To learn more about how Captioned Telephone Relay Services work, visit their website at www.CapTel.com or email customer service at [email protected].